College Access Is No Longer The Primary Focus

 When institutions combine the philosophy of “students first” with the technology to enable them, they position themselves and the student to maximize outcomes.
 Where should higher learning institutions concentrate their focus?
 When they commit to these four areas, everyone wins.

-1. Student engagement and communications
+- Student engagement and communications

-2. Student experience
+- Student experience

-3. Guided pathways and on-time graduation
+- Guided pathways and on-time graduation

-4. Financial aid efficiency and compliance
+- Financial aid efficiency and compliance

 What does it take for an institution to be student-ready?
 The academic side of the institution must come together with the technology side.
 Both must recognize their dependence on each other to bring the institution into modernity – to give students everything they now require, not simply want, to achieve the best outcomes.
 Student success, necessary funding, and long-term institutional viability are riding on it.
 In a nutshell, the investment is worth it.

-Technology and academics can be (must be) combined in a smart way to give students the ability to make their own decisions.
+Technology and academics can (must) be combined in a smart way to give students the ability to make their own decisions.
 Students want to have a voice.
 They are spending tens of thousands of dollars for an education they believe will prepare them for today’s workforce.
 If the institution isn’t providing the latest technology, how can they possibly graduate workforce-ready students?

-In a series of upcoming blogs, we will discuss in detail each of these four areas institutions must master if care at all about student success.
+In a series of upcoming blogs, we will discuss in detail each of these four areas institutions must master if they truly care at all about student success.
 Each area is critical to providing the best user experience so we plan to guide you through it without bias.

 This is where education is heading.
 This is where we will finally see graduation rates improve beyond 60 percent.
 It’s time to modernize college campuses to give students the tools they need to succeed in today’s competitive market.
 When students succeed, institutions succeed.
 It’s a win-win, but it requires buy-in from both academics and IT.
 We’ll show you how to build the synergy you’ll need to make it a reality.